BRENT

 About Brent

-Praised for his sensitive and nuanced accompanying, Brent Funderburk is one of the nation’s most distinguished collaborative pianists.
-Equally at home in opera, art song, chamber music, and vocal coaching, he is known throughout the country as a respected recitalist, coach, and music director.
+Praised for his sensitive and nuanced playing, Brent Funderburk is one of the nation’s leading collaborative pianists and vocal coaches.
+Equally at home in opera, art song, and chamber music, he is an accomplished recitalist, coach, and music director.

 DSC_2025.jpg

-A South Carolina native, Funderburk holds bachelor’s degrees in music and biology from Wisconsin’s Lawrence University and a master’s from New York’s Juilliard School, where he was a pianist in the Ellen and James S. Marcus Institute for Vocal Arts.
-In addition to his performance and teaching schedules, Funderburk maintains a private coaching studio in Chicago.
+A South Carolina native, Funderburk holds bachelor’s degrees in music and biology from Lawrence University and a master’s degree from The Juilliard School and maintains a private coaching studio in Chicago.

 Funderburk 3 ©JiyangChen.jpg